 Urban Studies & Planning: Social Justice, BA

-For the degree of Bachelor of Arts in Urban Studies & Planning, Social Justice Concentration
+for the degree of Bachelor of Arts in Urban Studies & Planning, Social Justice Concentration

 The Department of Urban and Regional Planning offers a program leading to the degree of Bachelor of Arts in Urban Studies and Planning.
 The aim of urban planning is to sustain and enhance the quality of life in cities and regions.
 Therefore, in addition to technical skills, students also acquire a broad liberal education that leads to an understanding of the natural and social environments, their problems, and their potential for enriching human life.
 The urban planning degree emphasizes skills in analysis, problem solving, and communication within complex urban and social contexts.
 As a result, undergraduate planning education leads to diverse professional careers or graduate study in urban planning or related professions, such as law, business, public policy or public administration.
 Continuation in the program requires the student to maintain a 2.00 grade point average.
 The degree is professionally accredited by the Planning Accreditation Board.